FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual PRO 2023.rst

         - OUTFLOW.DAT

-   There are two new data files in the Pro model to assist with GIS and

-   CADD program integration:  TOPO.DAT (coordinate data and el-

-   evation) and MANNINGS_N.DAT (cell and roughness n-value).

-   These files can be used in lieu of the FPLAIN.DAT and CADPTS.
+   There are two new data files in the Pro model to assist with GIS and  CADD program integration:  TOPO.DAT (coordinate data and elevation) and MANNINGS_N.DAT (cell and roughness n-value).
+These files can be used in lieu of the FPLAIN.
+   DAT and CADPTS.
 DAT files.
-The user is encouraged to start simple with a basic over-

-   land flow simulation and build the flood detail into the model one

-   component at a time to observe the effects of each feature.
-Pre-pro-

-   cessor programs such as the QGIS/FLO-2D Plugin, Grid Developer

-   System (GDS), and PROFILES facilitate developing and graphically

-   | editing the data files.
+The user is encouraged to start simple with a basic overland flow simulation and build the flood detail into the model one  component at a time to observe the effects of each feature.
+Pre-processor programs such as the QGIS/FLO-2D Plugin, Grid Developer System (GDS), and PROFILES facilitate developing and graphically  | editing the data files.

     | There are several ways to edit the FLO-2D data files.
-Since the
+Since the data
-     data

    files are written in ASCII format, they can be edited in any ASCII